paulmillr/noble-curves/README.md

   - Contract Signing: if A signed an agreement with B using key that allows repudiation, it can later claim that it signed a different contract
   - E-voting: malicious voters may pick keys that allow repudiation in order to deny results
   - Blockchains: transaction of amount X might also be valid for a different amount Y

-Both modes have SUF-CMA (strong unforgeability under chosen message attacks).
+- Both modes have SUF-CMA (strong unforgeability under chosen message attacks).

+Check out [RFC9496](https://datatracker.ietf.org/doc/html/rfc9496) for description of ristretto and decaf groups which we implement.

 ### montgomery: Montgomery curve